joejcollins/rhapsody-angel/queens/2021-whitney.md

 ## 2022 Marked Queen (Swarmed)

+2022-07-23 Saw eggs and brood, didn't see the queen no signs of swarming.
+Looking good could probably sell.

 2022-07-16 Added two frames of brood from [Winnie]({{ site.baseurl }}/queens/2021-winnie.html) to build this one up faster.

 2022-07-13 Saw eggs and a yellow marked queen so it is definitely Whitney.
 They are covering about 4 full frames.